As you probably know, scammers love to target the customers of popular retail establishments by sending out fake “offers” in those company’s names.

 This scam is targeting customers of the CVS pharmacy chain via a series of fake emails telling potential victims that they’ve qualified to receive a free CVS gift card, free reward points or some other gift of value.

 Like most other scams, this one arrives in a variety of forms.
-In fact, just yesterday I received emails with each of these headlines in my email inbox:
+In fact, in just the past two days I received emails with each of these headlines in my email inbox:

 - BONUS: $50 CVS Gift Card Opportunity